merrcury/100-Days-Of-Code/docs/README.md

 ## Day 56 : March 2, 2020

 **Today's Progress** : My interview test will have questions of DBMS and It's perfect time to revise the DBMS.
 I am using InfyTQ platform for practicing.

+## Day 57 : March 3, 2020

+**Today's Progress** : Revisiting something is always fun.
+So is the DBMS.
+All the SQL feels fresh to me.